rootstrap/tech-guides/python/README.md

 For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257).

-Here at Rootstrap we prefer to use single-quoted strings over double quotes.
-For docstrings we use double quotes since the chance of writing a ' is higher in the documentation string of a class or a method

 ## Whitespace in Expressions and Statements

 ### Pet Peeves